Virtual Car Seat Checks

 SRN Resource Guide for CPSTs

 This two-page sheet includes national resources that are important for all CPS technicians, plus space to add your local resources.
-Developed especially for instructors as a handy way to fulfill the local resource sheet requirement of Module 2 in the CPS curriculum.
+Developed especially for instructors as a handy way to provide new CPSTs and CPST Candidates with important contact information and resources for further learning.

 FMVSS 213 Outline